 Raffles may be held at student events.
 The prizes must always be in the form of gift cards, vouchers, or product prizes.
-Prizes can not be monetary in nature.
+Prizes cannot be monetary in nature.
 Raffles held to raise money for non-University charitable causes will be treated the same as other fundraisers mentioned in this handbook.
-Purchasing a raffle ticket must not be a stipulation to attend or participate in any student organization event or activity which was funded through the student activities fee (BAC).
+Purchasing a raffle ticket must not be a stipulation to attend or participate in any student organization event or activity that was funded through the Student Activity Fee (BAC).

 Student organizations hosting games of chance may not play with actual currency.
 Chips or other markers may be used to stand in for cash.
-If the student organization hosts a charity event where there is a "buy-in" to play the game, only 30% of the money can go toward a physical prize, not a monetary prize; 70% would therefore go toward charity.
-No event having a buy-in may use the student activities fee since BAC bylaws detail that students will pay no extra costs to participate in such an event.
+If the student organization hosts a charity event where there is a "buy-in" to play the game, only 30% of the money can go toward a physical prize, not a monetary prize; 70% would, therefore, go toward charity.
+No event having a buy-in may use the Student Activity Fee since BAC bylaws detail that students will pay no extra costs to participate in such an event.